 - Hiking without Littering

-- There is a dry toilet at each open wilderness hut.
+- There are dry toilets at all the open wilderness huts.

 Open Wilderness Huts

-There are two open wilderness huts (owh) within Tarvantovaara Wilderness Area.
+Open wilderness huts are intended for hikers, skiers and other individuals moving under their own steam to use as resting points or for overnight stays.
+There are two open wilderness huts within Tarvantovaara Wilderness Area.
 They are intended for one to two night stays.

-- Salvasjärvi owh is located by the Norwegian border on the north west side of Salvastunturi Fell on the east shore of Lake Salvasjärvi.
+- Salvasjärvi open wilderness hut is located by the Norwegian border on the north west side of Salvastunturi Fell on the east shore of Lake Salvasjärvi.
 It is situated by the Hetta-Kilpisjärvi snowmobile track.

-- Syväjärvi owh is located on the south shore of the River Jietajoki.
+- Syväjärvi open wilderness hut is located on the south shore of the River Jietajoki.
 The River Jietajoki has its source on the southwestern edge of Lake Syväjärvi.
 The hut is 2 km down stream from the lake.